 - Position the lamps at either side, or from the top of the box if you only have one.

 You may need to line the box with white paper first anyway to cut down on the orange-y box glow.
 You can use a reflective material such as tinfoil, or mirrors to work the light into awkward corners around your item.

 The essential part to this set-up is daylight bulbs.
 Normal bulbs will result in an orangey glow in the final picture.
 You can counteract this a little by setting the white balance on your camera to tungsten (artificial lightbulb), but it won’t look as good as daylight bulbs.

-Then it’s just up to you to play with props, styling and backdrops to really bring out the character in your products.
-I can’t wait to really perfect my set up and take the stress out of shooting.
-Hope this is useful to someone out there and let me know if you have any top tips yourself, what do you use to photograph your own items?
+Have a play with props, styling and backdrops to really bring out the character in your products.
+I hope this is useful and let me know if you have any top tips yourself – what do you use to photograph your own items?